EldritchArt/EldritchClient/README.md

 ## Description

-A minecraft mod to improve quality of life
+A minecraft mod to improve quality of life.

 ## Installation

-Copy the build/libs/eldritch-client-version jar file to your mods folder
+Copy the build/libs/eldritch-client-version jar file to your mods folder.

 ## Credit